yellowmessenger/documentation/docs/platform_concepts/design/convdesignvoice.md

 ### 2.2 Bot response settings

-> These are node-level settings.
+These are node-level settings.
 With this, voice input nodes are updated with **SSML** code(bot response) on **Studio**.

-On your dialogue box, when you double-click on the entered text (bot says), you can find the below configurable options:
+On the dialogue box, double-click on the entered text (bot says).
+You will see the following configurations:

 - **Emphasis**: Select a text from the entered sentence and emphasize(stress) that word (**low, medium, high**).
 If you select **Off**, emphasis applied by default will detain.
 <img src="https://i.imgur.com/pp9id0a.png" alt="drawing" width="70%"/>